fhltang/chews/README.md

 Chews [originally had a more ambitious objective](docs/original_objective.md) which is currently infeasible.

+Before, the use case was analogous to the Zipcar of workstations: rather than own your own workstation, you rent one whenever you need one.

+Now, the use case is analogous to the U-Haul of workstations: you own your own physical workstation, but when you need something different for a specific purpose (e.g. more ram, cpu cores or a different OS), you rent it.

 ## Usage

 The scripts currently support maintaining the cloud workstation life